 - Animal shelters need volunteers to feed, walk, and/or play with the animals.

 - Nature centers solicit volunteers for river and trail clean-ups and help with removing invasive species.

 - Local parks and recreation nonprofits may offer nature camps that rely on volunteers.

 - If your student has a calling in the health field, have them check out their local hospital or department of health and human services.
 Hospitals need volunteers to help wheel patients from room to room.
 Health and human services departments need volunteers to assist with pre-screenings at vaccination sites.

 - Local fire stations may offer training for becoming an Emergency Medical Technician (EMT).

-No matter where and how, volunteering in high school gives your student—and others—an empowering glimpse of the real impact their time and efforts have on the world.
+No matter where or how, volunteering in high school gives your student—and others—an empowering glimpse of the real impact their time and effort have on the world.

 Use R2C Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.

 Other Articles You Might Like: